Last Updated: Aug 01, 2013 12:20 PM

 College Fantasy Football impact: Slight downgrade for Pitt and 'Cuse fantasy prospects as both schools will see an upgrade in the elite defenses they will face in the ACC.
 However, they should be able to compete at close to the same level they did in the Big East in most games.
 It's not like they are joining the SEC.

-Moving from C-USA to Big East:
+Moving from C-USA to American Athletic Conference (formerly the Big East):

 Moving from Sun Belt to C-USA:

-CFF impact: At least C-USA moved quickly to replace the four schools that bolted for the Big East.
+CFF impact: At least C-USA moved quickly to replace the four schools that bolted for the AAC.
 The five Sun Belt schools are a downgrade in competition for some of the C-USA holdovers like Marshall, East Carolina and Tulsa.
 Look for those perennial conference fantasy powers to feast on the newbies.

 Moving from WAC to C-USA: